 Ingredients

-Chilli powder - 1 tbsp (Kashmiri chilli powder for this recipe)
+Chilli powder - 1 tbsp (I used Kashmiri chilli powder)

 Tomato - 1 large tomato